simon-i1-h/brainaiee/README.md

 ### Traditional behavior

-Some Brainaiee's behavior is different from traditional behavior of the brainfuck.
+Some Brainbeep's behavior is different from traditional behavior of the brainfuck.
 You can create extensions or dialects for traditional behavior.

 - Remove the `#` (line comment) operator.
 - Ignore all characters other than the operators.